WP-Performance/press-wind/README.md

 ## Concept

 This theme is build for work with gutenberg.
-Is thinked for use concept of pattern.
+It's thinked for use concept of pattern.
 A example of pattern is in ```patterns``` directory.
+The theme.json is used for the settings of theme.
+The fonts pass by the new WP font loader.
+Not by CSS or TailwindCSS.

 ## PHP files